Paper Details

 PJB-2025-144

-Isolation, structural characterization and bioactive potential of a novel pectic polysaccharides derived from tobacco waste
+Isolation, structural characterization and bioactive potential of a novel pectic polysaccharide derived from tobacco waste

 Abstract

-Approximately 200 million tons of tobacco waste are generated globally each year.
-Traditional treatment methods often lead to resource waste and environmental pollution.
-Notably, discarded tobacco leaves are abundant in pectic polysaccharides, comprising 5-12% of their dry weight.
-This study successfully isolated and purified a novel pectic polysaccharide, CSTP5b, from tobacco waste for the first time.
-This was achieved through sequential extraction with ammonium oxalate, followed by anion exchange and gel filtration chromatography.
-The pectic polysaccharide, with a molecular weight of 65.8 kDa, consists of 55.23% RG-I and 44.77% HG domains.
-Methylation analysis and nuclear magnetic resonance spectroscopy revealed the backbone structure as →[4)‒α‒D‒GalpA‒(1]6→4)‒α‒D‒GalpA‒(1→4)‒α‒D‒GalpA‒(1→2)‒α‒D‒Rhap‒(1→4)‒α‒D‒GalpA‒(1→2)‒α‒D‒Rhap‒(1→.
-The HG domain exhibited methyl esterification, while galactan and arabinan are connected to the RG-I main chain as branches through the O‒4 bond of →2,4)‒α‒D‒Rhap‒(1→).
-CSTP5b is characterized by a sheet-like morphology and exhibits weak crystalline properties, coupled with notable thermal stability.
-Additionally, CSTP5b exhibits notable free radical scavenging and hypoglycemic activities.
-This study elucidates the fine structural characteristics of tobacco pectic polysaccharides, indicating that tobacco waste may serve as a viable source of low methyl-esterified RG-I-HG type pectin as well as potential natural antioxidants and hypoglycemic products.
-These findings offer a novel avenue for the targeted exploration of bioactive components in tobacco by-products.
+Across the globe, approximately 200 million tons of tobacco waste are generated annually.
+Traditional treatment methods generally cause resource waste and environmental pollution.
+It is worth noting that discarded tobacco leaves are abundant in pectic polysaccharides that comprise 5-12% of their dry weight.
+In this study, a novel pectic polysaccharide, CSTP5b, was isolated from tobacco waste for the first time.
+This was achieved via sequential extraction with ammonium oxalate, followed by column chromatography.
+CSTP5b is composed of 55.23% rhamnogalacturonan-I (RG-I) and 44.77% homogalacturonan (HG) domains.
+The HG domain exhibits methyl esterification, while the RG-I main chain has branches where galactan and arabinan are linked.
+Characterized by a sheet-like morphology, CSTP5b exhibits weak crystalline properties and notable thermal stability.
+Additionally, it demonstrates significant free radical scavenging and hypoglycemic activities.
+This study elucidates the fine structural characteristics of tobacco pectic polysaccharides.
+This indicates that tobacco waste may serve as a viable source of low methyl-esterified RG-I-HG type pectin and potential natural antioxidants and hypoglycemic products.
+These findings offer a novel avenue for the targeted exploration of bioactive components in tobacco by-products

 We Welcome Latest Research Articles In Field Of Botany The Pakistan Journal of Botany is an international journal ....
 Read More